RyanLamansky/dotnet-webassembly/README.md

 ## Getting Started

 - Use the `WebAssembly.Module` class to create, read, modify, and write WebAssembly (WASM) binary files.
+  - `Module.ReadFromBinary` reads a stream into an instance, which can then be inspected and modified through its properties.
+  - `WriteToBinary` on a module instance writes binary WASM to the provided stream.
   - There are no known issues with this functionality and the API is stable.
 - Use the `WebAssembly.Runtime.Compile` class to execute WebAssembly (WASM) binary files using the .NET JIT compiler.
-  - The only significant missing feature is Table Imports; WASM files that do not require this feature are likely to work.
+  - This part of the API is in "beta" status and may require changes to improve compliance with WASM standards.

-Please file an issue if you encounter an assembly that works in browsers but not with this library.
+Please report an issue if you encounter an assembly that works in browsers but not with this library.

 ## Sample: Create and execute a WebAssembly file in memory